bori-dori/blog-engagement-prediction/README.md

 - `24h_comment_before_basetime_page`
 - `difference_total_24h_comment_page`

-These features had the highest importance scores in the final model.
+These variables contributed most to predicting future blog engagement.

 ---

 ## Model Evaluation

-Models were evaluated using:
+Models were evaluated using multiple regression metrics:

 - RMSE
 - MAE
 - R²

+RMSE was used as the primary metric for model comparison, while MAE and R² provided additional perspectives on prediction performance.

+---

+## Key Findings

-Gradient Boosting Regressor produced the best validation performance among the evaluated models.
+- Gradient Boosting achieved the best overall validation performance.

-Hyperparameter tuning using `RandomizedSearchCV` did not improve validation performance, so the default Gradient Boosting model was selected as the final model.
+- Hyperparameter tuning did not improve model performance on the validation dataset.
+- Previous engagement-related features contributed most to predicting future comments.
+- Careful data validation and preprocessing improved overall data quality before modeling.

+---

+## Limitations

+This project has several limitations.

+- The model was trained using a single historical dataset.
+- Textual blog content was not included.
+- External factors such as social media activity or marketing campaigns were unavailable.
+- The project focused on offline model development and did not include deployment or production monitoring.

+Possible future improvements include:

+- Evaluating XGBoost or LightGBM
+- Incorporating NLP-based text features
+- Using temporal validation
+- Deploying the model in a production environment
+- Monitoring model performance over time

 ---